mathpalvipin/React/README.md

 - Tree shaking  - remove unused code
 - different dev and prod build
 - refresh server on change
+- Transpile the code (with the help of babel) - convert JSX to javascript to understand  by JS engine

 ## production build
 ```